mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 and adding methods that operate on the fields.

 Encapsulation has many benefits.
-It prevents using code from relying on implementation details that may change later.
+It prevents code that uses the fields from relying on implementation details that may change later.
-It can prevent using code from setting field values incorrectly.
+It can prevent code that uses the fields from setting field values incorrectly.
 It reduces the amount of code that must be examined to determine where a value is being set incorrectly.